Horseback riders hot to trot on Confederation Trail | CBC News

 "Because it's such an agricultural province, most times you have to ride on somebody's property and in doing so you need to have the permission to do that or you should have their permission to do that.
 It's the polite thing to do and so you really are limited in where you can go."

-Sylvia Hall Andrews, who lives in B.C. and has a cottage in East Bideford, P.E.I., said she has ridden her horses on multi-use public trails in other provinces but P.E.I. is the only place where it hasn't been allowed.
+Sylvia Hall Andrews, who lives in B.C. and has a cottage in East Bideford, P.E.I., said she has ridden her horses on multi-use public trails in other provinces, but notes P.E.I. is the only province that does not have at least some portion of the Trans Canada Trail accessible to equestrian use.

-She said in her experience, cyclists, joggers and pedestrians have always managed to share the trails with horseback riders.
+She said in her experience, the former rail beds make excellent trails for horseback riding because they have great visibility and are "quite resilient" to hoof traffic.
+She added cyclists, joggers and pedestrians manage to share those trails with horseback riders without problems.

 "As long as people talk to each other and understand that their trails require a little bit of co-operation from all parties then I think things tend to go very well."